progenetix/progenetix-web/docs/ui.md

 The [Data Visualization] button opens a new page where samples matched by the query can be visualized for their aggregated and individual CNV profiles.
-This includes creation & clustering of subsets (e.g. by shared PMID, NCIT code ...) as well as the visualization of clustered CNV sample plots.
+This includes creation & clustering of subsets (e.g. by shared pubmed, NCIT code ...) as well as the visualization of clustered CNV sample plots.
 Optios include the selection of individual chromosomes and the addition of labels (e.g. for selected genes or custom markers).